 The Lennon Wall

-Whilst this was once just your normal, average, boring wall, since the 1980’s (despite a short period in 2010) it has become something more; it had become the Lennon wall.
+Whilst this was once just your normal, average, boring wall, since the 1980’s it has become something more; it had become the Lennon wall.
 Now it’s home to a countless amount of graffiti and artwork inspired by (that’s right) John Lennon.

 The wall was actually a source of great annoyance to the communist government during the late 80’s, as it became a place for young people to write grievances and problems they had on.
 Countless layers of paint now rest on the iconic wall and are constantly being replaced by new artists.

 Whilst we were out, we ended up stumbling across and eating in a restaurant which we just have to tell you guys about.
 That restaurant was called Hastalsky Dedek.
 The food here wasn’t only AMAZING, it was AMAZING FANTASTIC!

 If you happen to be in Prague and looking for a great place to eat, make sure to visit this place.
 You’ll have more than enough to eat and you’ll feel great once you’ve finished it all.
 If you head halfway through the day, you might want to schedule in at least an hour to have some post-lunch relaxation before you start back on your exploration of the town.